josefbacik/fsperf/README.md

 Future work will include the ability to compare with other configurations, but currently you can just change your local.cfg if you wish to compare runs of different configurations.

+# Disabling tests

+Sometimes you may need to disable a test, so simply add the test name to it's own line in the `disabled-tests` file in the root of the project directory.